mesosphere-backup/k8s-bootcamp/session4/lecture.md

     gcloud compute firewall-rules create wppd-world-80 --allow tcp:80 \
         --target-tags gke-wppd-XXX-node

+    BUG: WHERE's THE OTHER INSTRUCTIONS?

+End Of Quick Introduction
+====

 Kubernetes Jedi In Training
 ====

 You've deployed from a docker and from YAML configurations.

+But First, This Important Message
+====

+A video from Mesosphere showing Kubernets on DCOS making all of this even easier.

+k8s-on-dcos-voiceover.mp4